Dorde1/Dorde1/README.md

 - 📫 How to reach me: dordenikolic13@gmail.com
 - 🧑 About me: Love making and playing games

+### Profile

+I’m a dedicated and detail oriented Junior Game Programmer, based in New Zealand, with one year experience accustomed to working in fast-pacing and deadline-driven environments.

+Seeking to obtain a Junior Game Developer position, that would allow enhancing knowledge and personal strengths, in which my creative skills and programming knowledge can be used as an asset to the company.

+Experience in using: C#, React.js, Python, JAVA, Agile Methodologies, Unity, GitHub, Blender, Front-End Development.

 ### How to reach me on social media
 - [Linkedin](https://www.linkedin.com/in/dorde-nikolic-91b4791ba/)